Living and Studying in Antigua

 The city today retains its colonial charm, with cobblestone streets and colonial era buildings.
 It is small and easily walkable from end to end.
 Many people of Mayan heritage come in to the city from the surrounding pueblos each day and sell handmade craft items, including magnificent textiles.
 The city is surrounded by three volcanos — Agua, Fuego, and Acatenango.
 These volcanoes are visible from almost every part of the city.
 The streets framed with bougainvillea and other vibrant plants, and the houses painted in bright pastel colors make every part of Antigua a visual feast.
 The Antiguëños are welcoming, warm, and extremely patient with tourists.
 It is a wonderful place to live and study.

-During the classroom portion of the program, students will be housed in a lovely hotel in Antigua, in double occupancy rooms.
+During the classroom portion of the program, students will be housed in a lovely hotel in Antigua called Posada del Hermano Pedro.
+It is just a block from the Central Park and in the middle of Antigua’s commercial and restaurant district.
+The hotel was built in the 17th Century and served as the residence of a family but is updated and has internet service!
+Students will be in double occupancy rooms.
 Breakfast will be served daily.
 The cost of lodging is included in the student program fee.

 During the externships, students will receive assistance from Professor Luis Mogollón in locating secure housing.